Native Languages of the Americas: Menominee Legends, Myths, and Stories

 should be removed, please let us know.

 Click on each character's name for more detailed information about his or her role in Menominee mythology.

 Manabush (also spelled Manabus, Manibush, Manabozho, Manibozho, Manabusch, Menabosho, Nanabush,

 and several other ways.)
-Manabush is the benevolent culture hero of the Menominee and Anishinaabe tribes (sometimes referred to as a "transformer"
+Manabush is the benevolent culture hero of Anishinabe and Menominee mythology (sometimes referred to as a "transformer"

 by folklorists.)
 The pronunciation of this name varies widely but is most commonly muh-nuh-boosh or muh-nuh-boo-zhoo.